-Scientists to study novel mechanisms of epileptic seizures to identify targets for therapyJuly 22nd, 2013 in Neuroscience /
+Scientists to study novel mechanisms of epileptic seizures to identify targets for therapyJuly 22, 2013 in Medicine & Health / Neuroscience

 Ten percent of Americans experience a seizure in their lifetime, with three million diagnosed with epilepsy, a chronic neurological disorder.
 Anticonvulsant medications can mitigate the hyperactivity of neurons that leads to seizures, but not without severe side effects, including cognitive impairment.

 Now, researchers Todd Fiacco, Ph.D., and Devin Binder, M.D., Ph.D., at the University of California, Riverside will spend the next five years studying the causes of neuronal hyperexcitability with the goal of developing more effective treatments for brain disorders like epilepsy.
 The researchers will share a National Institutes of Health (NIH) grant totaling more than $1.7 million awarded to them as co-principal investigators of the project.

 Besides improving our understanding of how brain cells communicate with each other, the research has the potential to lead to treatments for brain disorders and diseases such as epilepsy, stroke and Alzheimer's disease.

 "We're very excited about the opportunity to work together on this project," said Binder, a clinician and an associate professor of biomedical sciences in the School of Medicine.
 "We've collaborated over the past two years, generating a lot of supporting data for this research."